mlavin/django-all-access/docs/customize-views.rst

     .. method:: handle_login_failure(provider, reason)

         In the case of a failure to fetch the user's access token or remote profile information or determine their id from that info, this method will be called.
-It attachs a brief error message to the request via ``contrib.messages`` and redirects the user to the result of the :py:meth:`OAuthCallback.get_error_redirect` method.
+It attaches a brief error message to the request via ``contrib.messages`` and redirects the user to the result of the :py:meth:`OAuthCallback.get_error_redirect` method.
 You should override this function to add any additional logging or handling.